andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

   -  return values
   -  task states

-NOTE: `GetPending` is only used in the events manager.
+NOTE: `GetPending` is only used here in the events manager.
-Note also that this and other stuff was defined in SH's `tr-event-send-receive.c`.
+There is a `GetPendingEvents` in SH's `tr-event-send-receive.c`.

 ### Current command behaviour: